 [Confrontation between the armies of Moses and the king of Idumea avoided]

 (4.76-77) When Moses had drawn up these regulations [concerning the priests] after the sedition [led by Korah], he set out with his whole army and came to the frontiers of Idumea.
 Then, sending passage envoys to the king of the Idumeans, he requested him to grant him passage.
 Moses promised to give whatever guarantees the king might want to ensure himself against injury, asking him to open a market for his army and even undertaking to pay a price for water should he order them to do so [Numbers 20:14].
-But the king was not pleased with this message of Moses, refused him passage, and led his armed troops against Moses in order to check these people if they tried crossed his territory by force.
+But the king was not pleased with this message of Moses, refused him passage, and led his armed troops against Moses in order to check these people if they tried to cross his territory by force.
 Since upon his inquiry God did not counsel him to open battle, Moses withdrew his forces to pursue a circuitous route through the desert.

 [Tribe of Judah alloted territory of Idumea by Joshua after the careful measurement of the land]